Saving Ourselves Foundation

 Support Saving Ourselves Foundation

-We are a grassroots nonprofit that relies on the donations of our supporters.
-Help us make impactful change by becoming a monthly SOS champion and committing to donate $10, 25, 50, or $100 a month.
-Contact us at sos@savingourselvesfoundation.org to sign
+Your donation makes a difference in the lives of those we serve through community-led initiatives.
+We are a grassroots nonprofit dedicated to survivor support and rely on the generous donations of our supporters.
+Help us make impactful change and enhance community outreach by becoming a monthly SOS champion and committing to donate $10, 25, 50, or $100 a month.
+Contact us at sos@savingourselvesfoundation.org to sign up and contribute to our mission of promoting ai ethics and digital safety.

 Donate Now